 6. “How do I find my cadence?”

-Weav Run automatically measures your cadence for you.
+Weav Run measures your cadence for you.
 If you’ve taken at least one run, you can look at your ‘steps/minute’ rating in the statistics tab.
 It’s that simple!

 7. “Now what’s my ideal cadence?”

-There’s inconclusive evidence based on limited cadence research, but as of now, there isn’t a ‘one-size-fits-all’ recommendation for cadence.
+Cadence is NOT one-size-fits-all.
 If you are looking to improve your cadence, shoot for 170-180 steps per minute (SPM).
 Elite runners hover around 180-184 SPM.
 If you want some personalized tips, feel free to email us at firstname.lastname@example.org for help!

 8. “How do I optimize my cadence?”

 Use the “I Know My Tempo” mode in Weav Run to incrementally increase your cadence by 2-5 SPM per run.
-You should be able to gradually reach your desired cadence in about 8 runs!
+You should be able to reach your desired cadence in about 7 runs!
 You should maintain a steady pace by making sure your feet always land on the beat.
 Don’t worry - the music will work for you!
 It feels kind of like magic the first time you do it, but it’s actually a simple concept - run smarter, not harder.

 9. “How much faster will cadence make me?”